-Due to the COVID-19 Pandemic, many college students are learning remotely this school year.
-Here are some tips to make the most of their learning experience.
+Due to the COVID-19 Pandemic, many college students are attending online classes this school year.
+Here are some tips for remote college students to make the most of their learning experience:

 Get to know your professors.
 Write them an introductory email.
 Go to their online office hours.
 Actively participate in class discussions.
 Make sure you stand out and build meaningful relationships with them.

-- How can they stay productive with school work while learning remotely?
+2. How can they stay productive with schoolwork while learning remotely?

 Be totally productive when you are working.
 Avoid social media or texting breaks, for example.
 You’ll find that when you cut out the time-wasting distractions, you don’t need so many hours a day dedicated to work to achieve the same productivity.
 Consider putting a sign on the door when you absolutely cannot be interrupted.
 Set work hours and stick to them.